-In Canada, the hardiness zones denote many things; lowest mean temperature of the coldest month, highest mean temperature of the warmest month, number of frost free days, amount of summer rain, snow cover, wind speed, and more.
+In Canada, the hardiness zones denote many things; lowest mean temperature of the coldest month, highest mean temperature of the warmest month, number of frost-free days, amount of summer rain, snow cover, wind speed, and more.
 Ultimately, they dictate your plant’s chances of survival.
-A plant rated for zone 7b would have a hard time surviving in the harsher climate of zone 4a.
-Unless you plan to bring that specimen in for the winter, either pass it by when looking for something to plant, or consider it an annual and enjoy it for only one season.
-Plants that naturally grow in your zone are used to its climate, therefore have a better chance of surviving the temperatures, precipitation levels, and other variables.
+A plant rated for Zone 7b would have a hard time surviving in the harsher climate of Zone 4a.
+Unless you plan to bring that specimen in for the winter, either pass it by when looking for something to plant or consider it an annual and enjoy it for only one season.
+Plants that naturally grow in your zone are used to its climate and, therefore have a better chance of surviving the temperatures, precipitation levels, and other variables.

 Aside from being able to tolerate the climate, choosing a native species also benefits the wildlife in your area.
 While anything can perch on whichever tree branch is handy, there are certain birds, insects, and other animals that have developed a dependence on specific plant species.
 A great example of this is monarchs, which feed exclusively on milkweed.

 Introducing a non-native species often offers little benefit to the native wildlife that depends upon it—everything from insects to the birds and mammals who eat them.
 Many insects rely on specific food sources and if they cease to exist, their absence ricochets up the food chain.
 When native species have to work harder to find homes and food sources for themselves and their young, it hurts all life.
 A non-native tree species might as well not exist for the creatures who depend upon native trees.

 Say No to Invaders

 Another reason to plant native species has to do with the threat that some non-native species pose.
 When a non-native species is introduced, a host of problems can ensue, from crowding out native species to having no natural predators to keep it in check.